ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * `-submit`: validates and submits the files defined in the manifest file.
 * `-test`: use Webin test service instead of the production service.

-Please see [documents from ENA](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options) for more detail regarding the command line options of Webin-CLI.
+*The above definitions were taken from [ENA documentation](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options), where you can also find more information about the command line options available for Webin-CLI.* <!-- Yvonne/Parul, please check this ref-->

 You will first use the `-validate` and `-test` options to perform a validation of the test server.
 Use the `$WORKSHOP\data\raw` folder as the input directory, and `$WORKSHOP\01-route\runs` as output directory.
 Use the commands below to do this.
 Remember to modify the commands according to your filepath, and to replace `Webin-XXX` and `myPassword` with your own account credentials: